-The number one way to mitigate the damage from any attack to your system is to prevent it from happening in the first place.
+The number one way to mitigate the damage from any attack on your system is to prevent it from happening in the first place.
 Maintaining a good firewall and up-to-date antivirus is the best step you can take to ensure the security of your system.

 #2.
 A Locked Down Network

 Should a zero-day threat make it into your network, our next goal should be to limit its effects.
 By restricting user access to only essential files and systems we can limit the damage done to the smallest number of systems.
-Good security policy dictates that each account should only have full access to the systems needed to complete the user’s job.
+A good security policy dictates that each account should only have full access to the systems needed to complete the user’s job.
 For example, users from the accounts department shouldn’t have access to sales department databases.